- Why Change?

 Discover the best cloud cost optimization content in the industry.

 Gauge the health and maturity level of your cost management and optimization efforts.

 Browse helpful webinars, ebooks, and other useful resources.

 Learn how we’ve helped happy customers like SeatGeek, Drift, Remitly, and more.

-Discover how to properly tag your AWS environment — and what to do if you don't have perfect AWS tagging strategy.
+Discover how to properly tag your AWS environment — and what to do if you don't have a perfect AWS tagging strategy.

 Engineers want to innovate, fix issues, and improve existing code.
 Finance wants to report accurately on the company's return on technology investment.
-Yet, the cloud is like a menu without the pricing
+Yet, the cloud is like a menu without the pricing.

 Engineers can practice continuous improvement without slowing down but they can also use up computing resources without being fully aware of the costs they incur, only to be surprised with a higher than usual AWS bill.